annehogan/CodingChallenge0718/README.md

 -	The user should be able to request a withdrawal and if successful details of the notes that would be dispensed along with remaining balance.
 -	User should be provided with meaningful error messages.

+### How to use this project
+This is a simple java project using SpringBoot and Hibernate in memory to allow a quick prototype application be created.
+The brief for the application is described [here](simpleatm/README.md)

+###Source Code
+To use the project, simply clone the source from github using the following command `git clone https://github.com/annehogan/CodingChallenge0718.git`
+Once you have the code, you can view it in IntelliJ.
+The code is in a subdirectory called `simpleatm`

+###Building
+The code can be built using the standard maven commands `mvn clean package` in _simpleatm_ will create an installation jar which can be run from the command line (or in IntelliJ if you wish).

+###Running
+To run the application locally use `java -jar simple-atm-0.0.1.jar`.
+This will run on *localhost* port *8080*.
+You can change the port by setting the server port as part of the java command line `-Dserver.port=<new_port_number>`

+###Testing
+Junit testing is carried out as part of the build and Jacoco test coverage reports will also be available at `target/site/jacoco/index.html`

+###URLS
+The application allows balance queries and withdrawals.
+To get balances use the URL `http://<host>:<port>/account/<account>/pin/<pin>` or in the simplest example without having changed the host and port `http://localhost:8080/account/123456789/pin/1234`.
+To make a withdrwal use the URL `http://<host>:<port>/account/<account>/pin/<pin>/withdraw/<amount>` or in the simplest example without having changed the host and port `http://localhost:8080/account/123456789/pin/1234/withdraw/5`.